-On 3 October 2016, in a story ripe for Halloween, hiker James Rankin was enjoying outdoor activities at Long Island’s Berkeley Jackson County Park when he found a group of trees in a small valley with missing persons posters taped to them.
+On 3 October 2016, in a story ripe for Halloween, hiker James Rankin was enjoying outdoor activities at Long Island's Berkeley Jackson County Park when he encountered a group of trees in a small valley with missing persons posters taped to them.
 In the middle of the trees, he came upon a strange pattern of branches lashed together symmetrically.

 What I wanna know is, if these were "Halloween party" decorations, why have they been hanging there for weeks or months?
 Because it was plainly obvious that the stuff had been there for quite a while, and not set up recently.
 That's clearly the case as seen in the videos.
 Seems to me they're just using the time of year as an excuse (just my opinion).

 Also gotta wonder just what sort of person thinks it's OK to use real missing persons posters of people's lost loved ones as party decor.

 EDIT: I've been told through the grapevine that supposedly the residents of the adjacent property will soon be erecting fences and posting "No Trespassing" signs.

 The posters come from various parts of the country and did describe real-life missing persons cases.
 However, it is likely safe to assume the party planners were not expecting their decorations to find their way into international news.